openshift/insights-operator/docs/gathered-data.md

 ## APIRequestCounts

-Creates a gathering closure which collects API requests counts for the resources mentioned in the alert provided as a string parameter.
+Collects API requests counts for the resources mentioned in the alert provided as a string parameter.

 Params is of type AlertIsFiringConditionParams:
 - alert_name string - name of the firing alert